Allakos Inc. (ALLK) Shares Down Despite Recent Market Volatility

-Allakos Inc. (NASDAQ: ALLK)’s stock price has decreased by -7.84 compared to its previous closing price of 5.80.
-Nevertheless, the company has seen a loss of -9.56% in its stock price over the last five trading days.
-The Wall Street Journal reported on 12/23/21 that Novavax, JD.com, Carnival: What to Watch When the Stock Market Opens Today
+Allakos Inc. (NASDAQ: ALLK)’s stock price has decreased by -6.72 compared to its previous closing price of 6.55.
+However, the company has seen a gain of 3.04% in its stock price over the last five trading days.

 Is It Worth Investing in Allakos Inc. (NASDAQ: ALLK) Right Now?

-compared to its average ratio and a 36-month beta value of 0.48.
-Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 1 as “sell.”
+, and the 36-month beta value for ALLK is at 0.48.
+Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 as “hold,” and 2 as “sell.”

 Sponsored

-The average price point forecasted by analysts for Allakos Inc. (ALLK) is $6.14, which is $0.1 above the current market price.
-The public float for ALLK is 80.95M, and currently, short sellers hold a 3.17% ratio of that float.
-The average trading volume of ALLK on March 06, 2023 was 972.51K shares.
+The average price suggested by analysts for ALLK is $7.28, which is -$0.67 below the current market price.
+The public float for ALLK is 80.95M, and currently, shorts hold a 3.17% of that float.
+The average trading volume for ALLK on March 09, 2023 was 1.06M shares.

 ALLK’s Market Performance